AntoineViau/webassembly-jpeg/readme.md

 Let's build our app :

     cd ..
-    emcc -o example.js example.c libjpeg/.libs/libjpeg.a -O3 -s WASM=1 -s NO_EXIT_RUNTIME=1
+    emcc -o webassembly-jpeg.js webassembly-jpeg.c libjpeg/.libs/libjpeg.a -O3 -s WASM=1 -s NO_EXIT_RUNTIME=1

 Launch a local server :

     npm start

-And play with the app on `localhost:8080/example.html`
+And play with the app on `localhost:8080/index.html`